splicebox/Alubaster/README.md

 Alubaster identifies candidate gene loci by locating mapped reads (‘anchors’) whose *Alu*-containing mates could not be found in the genome.
 It then applies two types of filters to select a more accurate subset of loci.
 The first, a *signal filter*, identifies read evidence for an Alu exonization event, by searching the mate’s sequence against a concatenation of the neighboring exons’ and *Alu* sequences while concomitantly ruling out false positive matches that could have resulted from local or more distant *Alu* elements in the genome.
 The second, a *context filter*, evaluates the likelihood of an event based on the strength of the signal versus the local context, in particular repeat content and proportion of signal-to-‘context’ matches.

 ### Installation
-Alubaster is written in Perl.
+Alubaster is written in Perl and shell.
 To download the source code, clone the current GitHub repository:

 ```
 git clone https://github.com/splicebox/Alubaster.git